Multiplicity and Bifurcation Results for a Class of Quasilinear Elliptic Problems with Quadratic Growth on the Gradient: Introduction

-for each nonnegative $ \varphi\in C_0^\infty(\Omega)$.
-Such definitions are going to be essential for our arguments throughout this paper.

-The class of problems \eqref{$P_lambda$} is more challenger and delicate to study due to the quadratic dependence in the gradient, which gives to the gradient term the same order as the Laplacian, with respect to dilations.
-We refer to \cite{ CJ, MR4030257, multiplicidade} for a review of the large literature on this topic.
-The study of the coercive case, i.e. $c\le0$, was initiated by Boccardo, Murat and Puel in the 80’s, and the uniqueness of solution for this case was proved in \cite{ACJTuni}.
-On the other hand, the noncoercive case has remained unexplored until very recently.
-We refer to a particular case considered by Jeanjean and Sirakov, where they studied a problem directly connected to \eqref{$P_lambda$}, see \cite{Jeanjean-2013}.
+The class of problems \eqref{$P_lambda$} is challenging and more delicate due to the quadratic dependence in the gradient, which gives to the gradient term the same order as the Laplacian, with respect to dilations.
+We refer to \cite{ CJ, MR4030257, multiplicidade} for a comprehensive review of the extensive literature on this topic.